-Revisions related to SWM Part II-B are being identified as design development proceeds.
 CRC has stated that the SWM Part II-B design is a change that would require increased design scope.
 MWAA reported that a level of effort agreement has been reached with CRC to resolve the additional design costs; however, discussions are still ongoing regarding construction and extended overhead costs.
-To date, change orders totaling \$9.157 million have been issued related to stormwater management studies and design changes.
+To date, change orders totaling \$9.232 million have been issued related to stormwater management studies and design changes.
 Change Order No. 66 has been issued related to Delay and Delay Related Costs of Early Design Changes granting CRC 396 days of excusable delay which extends the Scheduled Substantial Completion Date (SSCD) to August 7, 2019.
 CRC has submitted a Request for Change (RFC) in the amount of \$191.9 million associated with the costs related to the 396 day delay.
 This RFC was revised on April 1, 2016 to \$178.1 million.
-Negotiations on the settlement of this RFC have begun and are not expected to be concluded until the fourth quarter of 2016.
 MWAA reported that they met with CRC on September 2, 2015 and discussed the contractor's ineligible costs associated with Change Order (CO) 066.
 MWAA has been meeting with the major subcontractors during the negotiation process.
 MWAA reported that they had received all the requested materials from CRC and that negotiations were expected to commence in mid-April 2016.
 The additional costs incurred by MWAA, PMSS and WMATA associated with the delay have been estimated to be \$43.04 million.
 Fairfax and Loudoun Counties will also incur additional cost due to the delay.
 MWAA's consultant, Delta Consultants, has reviewed CRC's claim and issued their report greatly reducing CRC's claim.
 MWAA has made the report available to CRC and CRC is in the process of reviewing the report and will prepare a response.
 MWAA originally expected CRC's response by June 22, 2016, but CRC has indicated that they will not have their response ready until August 22, 2016.
-MWAA expects to reach agreement on the cost of CO 066 during the fourth quarter of 2016.
+MWAA expects to reach agreement on the cost of CO 066 during the fourth quarter of 2016; however, this is optimistic.
 MWAA has paid CRC \$40 million to date for extended overhead for this delay.

 Permits: MWAA attained the Wetlands permit from the Army Corps of Engineers during preliminary engineering.
 CRC considered doing a re-delineation because they found some areas that were wet on Airport property had not been included in the initial delineation.
 After discussions with the Airport and DEQ, an accommodation was made that the permit will not be re-delineated, but a permit modification submitted to the Army Corps of Engineers and DEQ showing changed areas based on refinements for technical accuracy.
-The permit modification was submitted to the Army Corps of Engineers and

-DEQ on April 7, 2014.
+The permit modification was submitted to the Army Corps of Engineers and DEQ on April 7, 2014.
 CRC continues to meet with the various permitting agencies as necessary.